aetherwingz/TRIGGER/README.md

 Beware that enabling debug enables debug rendering, which can cause mostly client, but also some server lag on weaker machines due to the nature of particles in larger quantities.

-The following will register all triggers with the event handler:
+The following will register all triggers with your event handler of choice:

 ```
 triggers.registerEvents(MinecraftServer.getGlobalEventHandler());